Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization

 \section{Niching methods}

-To allow the two algorithms proposed in this paper, i.e., MM-BezEA and Set-BezEA, to effectively search the multi-modal landscape, several previously introduced niching methods are used and combined.
-These are employed in order to extend on the uni-modal search that is originally performed by BezEA.
-As the number of modes is usually unidentified beforehand, the algorithms need to be able to adapt to the number of modes present in an MMOP, or the number a user is after.
+To enable the algorithm proposed in this paper, i.e., MM-BezEA, to effectively search the multi-modal landscape, several previously introduced niching methods are used and combined.
+These are employed in order to extend the uni-modal search that is originally performed by BezEA.
+As the number of modes is usually unidentified beforehand, the algorithm needs to be able to adapt to the number of modes present in an MMOP.